Li-JJ/Li-JJ.github.io/essays/lit_review.md

   - Few-Shot Learning
 ---

 Learning to learn by solving many tasks is called meta-learning.
-The idea behind meta-learning for neural networks is to train a system on many tasks with the goal that it can solve new tasks and adapt to new environments quickly; by observing how different machine learning approaches perform on a wide range of learning tasks.
-Current artificial intelligence systems excel at constructing a single approach for a singular task, however fail to generalize and perform adequately when the task or the approach is being altered.
-There are several promising meta-learning approaches being developed and several success stories that will be surveyed in this literature review.
+The idea behind meta-learning for neural networks is to train a system on many tasks with the goal to solve new tasks and adapt to new environments quickly; by observing how different machine learning approaches perform on a wide range of learning tasks.
+Current artificial intelligence systems excel at constructing a single approach for a singular task.
+However, these systems fail to generalize and perform adequately when the task or the approach is altered.
+Several promising meta-learning approaches and success stories of meta-learning will be surveyed in this literature review.

 **Meta-learning**